amitnh/Distributed/README.md

 ----------------------------------------------------------------------------------------------

-type of instance you used (ami + type:micro/small/large…), how much time it took your program to finish working on the input files, and what was the n you used.
+type of instance we used:
+ami:0009c3f63fca71e34 linux with java8
+type: T2_XLARGE- but it also works with medium, we used XL for the large amount of threads.
+The Program took 16:15 minutes to run with n=500.
+# we get the Results on S3-bucket in only a few minutes, the buttle neck is downloading them on the Local Machine.